|

 We recommend you select all

-emails which are not spam, then select: * Authorize pending (accepts mail and places in your inbox folder), Then select all the emails which are spam, then select:
+emails which are not spam, then select:* Authorize pending (accepts mail and places in your inbox folder),

 * Mark as spam (deletes mail and records email content as spam)